zeh/dasmjs/README.md

 This is an [emscripten](https://github.com/kripken/emscripten)-compiled version of the [dasm macro assembler](http://dasm-dillon.sourceforge.net/).

 The dasm macro assembler transforms assembly code into 6502-compatible executable binary code.
-Since this is a JavaScript port of dasm, it allows that compilation process from JavaScript programs; more especifically, it can be used to create Atari VCS 2600 and Fairchild Channel F ROMs from a string containing dasm-compatible assembly source code.
+Since this is a JavaScript port of dasm, it allows that compilation process from JavaScript programs; more especifically, it can be used to create ROMs for Atari VCS 2600 and Fairchild Channel F (and others!) from a string containing dasm-compatible assembly source code.

 In other words, it turns something like this: